yousefelassal/quote-cron/README.md

 > The supreme art of war is to subdue the enemy without fighting.

 > Reading, after a certain age, diverts the mind too much from its creative pursuits.
 Any man who reads too much and uses his own brain too little falls into lazy habits of thinking.

+> Knowing your own darkness is the best method for dealing with the darkness of other people.